top of page

 Natalie has spent the last 15 years working outdoors as an archaeologist and silviculturalist in Nova Scotia, British Columbia, and Alberta.
 She holds an honours degree in Anthropology from Saint Mary’s University, is a certified Field Leader through the Outdoor Council of Canada, and is a certified Lead Forest and Nature School Practitioner through the Child and Nature Alliance of Canada.

-Having worked through a myriad of adverse environmental conditions and challenges makes Natalie an excellent role model of resiliency and confidence.
-She is excited to share her enthusiasm for discovery and understanding of nature while fostering connections between children and the natural world.
+Natalie is excited to share her enthusiasm for discovery and understanding of nature while fostering connections between children and the natural world.
 She believes that outdoor play and outdoor learning are the right of every child and necessary for a healthy childhood.
 She is excited to provide the children in her community with the opportunity to thrive and grow in Forest School.

 Natalie is interested in the history of land-use, the connection between culture and nature, and the role we can play in sustainability and environmental preservation.
 She believes that children must build a genuine connection with the natural world before they can truly act to protect it.